-The Apple corecrypto Module v11.0 [Apple silicon, Kernel, Software] is a TOE OS kernel extension (KEXT) optimized for library use within the TOE OS kernel.
+The Apple corecrypto Module v13.0 [Apple ARM, Kernel, Software, SL1] is a TOE OS kernel extension (KEXT) optimized for library use within the TOE OS kernel.
 Once the module is loaded into the kernel, its cryptographic functions are made available to TOE OS Kernel services only.

-The functions listed below are used to implement the security protocols supported as well as for the encryption of data-at-rest.
+The functions listed below are used to implement the security protocols supported as well as for the encryption of data at rest.

-• Random number generation

-- Data encryption/decryption
+- Random number generation - Data encryption/decryption

 - Signature generation/verification

 - Message digest

 - Message authentication

 - Key generation

 - Key wrapping

-The Apple corecrypto Module v11.0 [Apple silicon, Secure Key Store, Hardware] is a single-chip standalone hardware cryptographic module (System on a Chip (SoC)/System-in-Package (SiP)) running on a multi-chip device and provides services intended to protect data in transit and at rest.
+The Apple corecrypto Module v13.0 [Apple ARM, Secure Key Store, Hardware, SL2] is a single-chip standalone hardware cryptographic module (System on a Chip (SoC)/System-in-Package (SiP)) running on a multi-chip device and provides services intended to protect data in transit and at rest.
+It contains both firmware and hardware cryptographic algorithm implementations.
+(The Secure Key Store is also known as the SKS.)